hardkorebob/zwm/README.md

 ## IPC & swmctl

 The real gold of this project is the scripting.
 You can make a script where the colors change at a certain interval giving the whole desktop a breathing-like, life-like quality.
-Think about it.
 It can also make orchestrating custom layouts a breeze.
-You could even make a small automated "demo" of all the applications of the computer using this socket scripting capability.
-What do you think?
-Outline your findings

-**What's controllable at runtime via set:**
+**Controllable at runtime via swmctl**

 Every color in the entire UI, all geometry (tab bar height, border width, border gap, statusbar/timebar height and position), the update interval, all five program slots (terminal, browser, file manager, launcher, reload command), keybindings and set calls cfg_apply() immediately so it flushes the color cache, recalculates bar geometry, tears down and rebuilds the bars, repaints the root window background, re-arranges tiles, and re-grabs keys.
 So every change is live and instantaneous.

-**What's controllable via action commands:**

-exec, split h/v, split-move h/v, unsplit, close, quit, reload, fullscreen, tab navigation (next/prev/move forward/backward), workspace switching (next/prev/by number), send to workspace, focus/move in four directions.
+Commands: exec, split h/v, split-move h/v, unsplit, close, quit, reload, fullscreen, tab navigation (next/prev/move forward/backward), workspace switching (next/prev/by number), send to workspace, focus/move in four directions.

 Query interface: current workspace number, window count in active tile, active window title, and tile count (layout).
 That's enough for a script to be state-aware.